rmcgibbo/python-appveyor-conda-example/README.md

 Users can then install these packages with

 ```
-$ conda install -c https://conda.binstar.org/rmcgibbo pyappveyordemo
+$ conda install -c rmcgibbo pyappveyordemo
 ```

-Binstar
+Anaconda
 -------

-[Binstar.org](https://binstar.org) is a website for hosting public and private `conda` packages.
-To upload your conda binaries built on AppVeyor to binstar, you'll first need to create a binstar token to authenticate the AppVeyor server with binstar.
+[anaconda.org](https://anaconda.org) is a website for hosting public and private `conda` packages.
+To upload your conda binaries built on AppVeyor to Anaconda, you'll first need to create an binstar token to authenticate the AppVeyor server with binstar.

 This command will require entering your binstar credentials, and produce a token.